gauravjot/compression-algorithms/README.md

 For example, if we use 256 to encode 'AB' and then we use 256 257 to encode 'DEG', during decompression for 256 257 we need to accurately determine that it is 'DEG' and not 'AB' 257.
 I can use a delimeter to separate the two encoded characters but that will increase the size of the encoded string and lower the compression ratio.

+#### Memory Complications

-**Memory Complications**: As the dictionary grows, the space required to store the dictionary will also grow.
+As the dictionary grows, the space required to store the dictionary will also grow.
 Therefore, this algorithm can become very memory intensive and may have poor performance for systems with low memory.

 #### References